 What Is a Sports Scholarship?

-Sports scholarships are financial awards given to athletes who demonstrate exceptional ability which incentivizes them to attend and play for the university that offers the scholarship.
-Not all athletes who play college sports are guaranteed a scholarship; only deserving students undergo the rigorous recruiting process to secure the award.
-Students are recruited globally to improve a university’s championship-winning ability, and offer students financially lucrative sports scholarships to have them play while earning a world-class degree.
+Sports scholarships are financial awards given to athletes who demonstrate exceptional ability.
+These awards incentivize student-athletes to attend and play for the university that offers the scholarship.
+Not all athletes who play college sports are guaranteed a scholarship – only deserving students undergo the rigorous recruiting process and secure financial aid.
+Students are recruited from all over the world to improve a university’s championship-winning ability, and are offered financially lucrative sports scholarships to allow them to play college sport while earning a world-class degree.

 The Different Types of Sports Scholarships